Dezhou Shandong, China Travel Guide

 Visit the Giant Panda Research Base and savor spicy Sichuan cuisine.

-China'the nation's capital blends old wonders (Forbidden City) with modern dynamism.
+China'the nation's capital blends ancient wonders (Forbidden City) with modern dynamism.

-A worldwide metropolis displaying China'its economic power and stunning architecture.
+A worldwide metropolis displaying China'the economic situation of power and stunning architecture.

 Explore its unique blend of Chinese and European colonial architecture.

-For a spiritual ascent and difficult hike, offering gorgeous scenery.
+For a spiritual ascent and challenging hike, offering gorgeous scenery.

 Famous for towering sandstone pillars, inspiring the movie Avatar.